KemmerEdition/TTS_FastSpeech2/README.md

       -c hw_3/configs/fast_speech_second_first_try.json
    ```
 ## Test
-You only need to download checkpoint of my model and wait some time.
+You only need to run commands from `synthesis` and download checkpoint of my model, wait some time and enjoy.
    ```shell
    !gdown --id 1xKnOlTafYDP9p7BG6a7TXNsIMFwU1dnL
   ```